Revisiting Non-Rotating Star Models: Classical Existence and Uniqueness Theory and Scaling Relations: Construction and Results of Non-Rotating Systems

 The proofs of the above four lemmas are postponed to later text.
 Once these lemmas are established, we obtain a minimizer which satisfies Parts (iv) (v).
 Therefore, \textbf{Part (i)} holds true with finite $e_0(m)$ by the second lemma.
-With the similar strategies similar to that employed in the proofs of the above lemmas, one can show \textbf{Part (iv)} and Part (v) actually hold true for any minimizer $\sigma_m$ (observe that the last term in (\ref{can be relaxed to half mass}) can be replaced by $\frac{m}{4 R}$ since $\int_{B_R(0)} \sigma_m \geq \frac{m}{2}$ for sufficient large $R$).
+With the strategies similar to that employed in the proofs of the above lemmas, one can show \textbf{Part (iv)} and Part (v) actually hold true for any minimizer $\sigma_m$ (observe that the last term in (\ref{can be relaxed to half mass}) can be replaced by $\frac{m}{4 R}$ since $\int_{B_R(0)} \sigma_m\,dx \geq \frac{m}{2}$ for sufficiently large $R$).
 More precisely, the proof of \textbf{Part (v)} also relies on Part (vi) to show that outside the ball of radius $R_0 (m)$, $\sigma_m$ is not only almost everywhere zero but truly zero everywhere.
-Moreover, we have the fact that the Lagrange-multiplier $\lambda_m$ is negative, which follows from the similar arguments in the proof of Step \ref{1} (Lemma \ref{uniform bound of norm in single star case}) showing $\lambda_R<0$, see also Remark \ref{negative energy and Lagrange multiplier for any minimizer}.
+Moreover, we have the fact that the Lagrange multiplier $\lambda_m$ is negative, which follows from the similar arguments in the proof of Step \ref{1} (Lemma \ref{uniform bound of norm in single star case}) showing $\lambda_R<0$, see also Remark \ref{negative energy and Lagrange multiplier for any minimizer}.

-Now we have the existence of minimizer $\sigma_m$.
+Now we have the existence of the minimizer $\sigma_m$.
 Since $\sigma_m$ is a minimizer on $m {R}\left(\mathbb{R}^3\right)$, the set of admissible perturbations here is exactly $P_{\infty}\left(\sigma_m\right)$.
-One can apply (generalized) Lagrange multiplier theorem (Theorem \ref{Multiplier them}), together with the fact that there are sufficient many functions in $P_{\infty}(\sigma_m)$, to obtain the following relations (see also \cite[Lemma 2]{AB71} or \cite[Subsection 5.2]{Che26G1}):
+One can apply (generalized) Lagrange multiplier theorem (\cite[Section 2]{AB71} or \cite[Appendix A]{Che26G1}), together with the fact that there are sufficiently many functions in $P_{\infty}(\sigma_m)$, to obtain the following relations (see also \cite[Lemma 2]{AB71} or \cite[Section 5]{Che26G1}):

 and

 Since $E_0^{\prime}\left(\sigma_m\right)(x)=A^{\prime}\left(\sigma_m(x)\right)-V_{\sigma_m}(x)$, (\ref{EL global chap2}) implies